DantePowerProject/Python/README.md

-# Repository for all the python projects I have worked on
+# Repository for python projects